v-valdo/UniversityDB-Documentation/documentation.md

 ### Assigning a New Head Professor

-To assign a new head of a department, the UPDATE syntax is required.
+To assign a new head of a department, the `UPDATE `command is required.

 ```
 UPDATE departments